 READY FOR THE FUTURE…

 The Hope House Board of Directors has located and purchased a facility on North 10th Street in Richmond- the former location of The Becky Rosa Center for Girls (Girls Inc.).
-Though in need of renovations, the building has several benefits:
+Though it was in need of renovations, the new building has several benefits: